photo: via twitter @Zelliemani

 So how do we deal with kids' educational materials that are offensive, biased or flat out wrong?
 I cannot tell you how many classroom interventions have peppered my children’s educational careers.
 But they were lucky (and as a by-product, so were their fellow students): We are Indigenous and part of a large, supportive community.
 An Auntie could come in to explain cultural practices, an Uncle to bring his drum.
 One daughter brought her jingle dress and made a presentation to her class; another was able to bring books written by family members with their specific teachings.

-27 books to help you talk to your kids about racism But what is less lucky for my children is that they were forced to confront racism, misinformation and hurtful, ugly untruths about their own ancestors and modern day community to begin with—in school, no less.
+But what is less lucky for my children is that they were forced to confront racism, misinformation and hurtful, ugly untruths about their own ancestors and modern day community to begin with—in school, no less.
 What was less lucky were the nights I stayed up, righteous parental anger fueling long letters and information packages on genocide, residential schools, colonization and terminology to teachers, administrators and librarians.

 Conversations are valuable teaching tools but the luxury of being able to deal with this kind of material as part of a conversation comes only to those who aren’t impacted in very real and personal ways.
 It is assuming that the students and their families are not Indigenous themselves, often dealing with the ongoing impacts of colonization.